-Welcome back to Memoir Monday—a weekly newsletter and quarterly reading series, brought to you by Narratively, The Rumpus, Catapult, Longreads, Tin House, Granta, and Guernica.
-Each essay in this newsletter has been selected by the editors at the above publications as the best of the week, delivered to you all in one place.
-It may be the start of a new work week, but at least we have this great new writing to get us through it.
+Welcome back to Memoir Monday—a weekly newsletter and a quarterly reading series, brought to you by Narratively, The Rumpus, Catapult, Granta, Guernica, and Literary Hub.
+Each personal essay in this newsletter has been selected by the editors at the above publications as the best of the week, delivered to you all in one place.

 Thanks for reading!
 If you enjoy Memoir Monday, please consider making a one-time or recurring contribution (if even a fraction of subscribers signed up to contribute $1 per month, Memoir Monday could be self-sustaining!) by clicking here.

 You can also support Memoir Monday—and indie bookstores!—by browsing this Bookshop.org list of every book that’s been featured at the Memoir Monday reading series.
 It’s a great place to find some new titles to add to your TBR list!

 If you received this email from a friend or found it on social media, sign up below to get Memoir Monday in your inbox every week!
 You can also follow us on Twitter at @memoirmonday.